robpacheco/skad-dotnet/README.md

 * `k8s` - Kubernetes YAML files
 * `postgres` - SKAD PostgreSQL Docker files and scripts
 * `VulnerabiltiyFeed` - The Vulnerability Feed service source and docker files
-* `Subscription` - The Subscription service source
+* `Subscription` - The Subscription service source and docker files
 * `VulnerabilityFeedLoader` - Utility to load CVE data into the Vulnerability Feed

 More services will be added as the project continues.